realGhostFoxx/pdsnd_github/README.md

 I've created this file on February 16th 2020.

 ### Udacity Git Project
+This is a project part of the Udacity Programming for DS Nanodegree.

 ### Description
 This is a project showcasing my git abilities.
 Gitting good, I hope :)